KidyGrowKidyGrow

 Baby Wake Windows Calculator by Age

-Select your baby's age to see typical wake windows, total daily sleep, and how many naps are common at that stage.
+Slide to your baby's age and see the wake windows, total daily sleep, and number of naps that tend to fit at that stage.
+A gentle guide for the day, not a rulebook.

 How to use the calculator

 Set the slider to your baby's age in months.
 The three cards show the typical wake window, total sleep across 24 hours, and how many naps are common.
-These are reference ranges — every baby has their own pattern, which shifts with growth, regressions, and teething.
+These are reference ranges, not targets.
+Every baby has their own pattern, and it shifts with growth, regressions, and teething.

 If your child consistently sits outside the range for weeks, look at tired cues and night sleep quality first, schedule second.
 Day-to-day variation of 15–30 minutes is normal.